 This is an ideal time to explore the shops of Universal on foot, taking plenty of breaks between visits.
 You can still enjoy the shows and stationary attractions at Universal Orlando, and should schedule these throughout the day.
 Consider purchasing one of Universal’s “front of the line” passes and you’ll avoid spending too much time on your feet waiting in line.

-Plan on enjoying a few leisurely meals at locations like Mythos, and consider renting a luxury Orlando vacation home instead of staying in a busy resort.
+Plan on enjoying a few leisurely meals at locations like Mythos, and consider renting a luxury Orlando vacation home rental instead of staying in a busy resort.
 You’ll be able to enjoy all the comforts of home without feeling rushed or crowded.

 Prepare For Your Trip To Universal Studios